lucas-koontz/tidbits/k8s.md

 Show logs for a pod:
 ```
 kubectl -n <project> logs -f <pod>
-# if pod has more than one container add "-c <container>"
+# If the pod has more than one container add "-c <container>"
 ```

 Restart pods: